 Soy Is A Complete Protein

-Soy protein is a complete plant protein, meaning it contains all of the essential amino acids that our body cannot make.
+Soy protein is a complete plant protein therefore it contains all of the essential amino acids our body can’t make.
+In addition, being plant-based makes it a great protein source for vegans and vegetarians.

 Soy & Breast Cancer

-Some New Zealand and Australian women are cautious about soy due to the fact that it contains isoflavones, which are phytoestrogens (weak, plant based estrogen-like compounds).
+Some New Zealand and Australian women are cautious about soy due to the fact that it contains isoflavones.
+These are phytoestrogens or weak, plant-based estrogen-like compounds.

-High estrogen levels have been linked to breast cancer, so it was thought that maybe soy could also have a link.
-However, numerous studies show there is in fact a lower incidence of breast cancer amongst Asian women who are consuming the highest levels of soy in the world.
+High estrogen levels have been linked to breast cancer, so it was thought that soy could also have a link.
+However, phytoestrogens are recommended during pre-, peri- and post-menopause.
+As well as that, numerous studies show there is a lower incidence of breast cancer amongst Asian women.
+And that’s pretty telling as they consume the highest levels of soy in the world.

 Japanese women, who eat significantly more soy than Americans, have a lower incidence of breast, uterus, and prostate cancers.